openstack/openstacksdk/doc/source/users/guides/connect_from_config.rst

 ****************

-To create a connection from a file you need a YAML file to contain the configuration and the :py:func:`~openstack.connection.from_config` function.
+To create a connection from a file you need a YAML file to contain the configuration.

 .. literalinclude:: ../../contributors/clouds.yaml
    :language: yaml

-To look for a configuration file called ``clouds.yaml`` in the default
+To use a configuration file called ``clouds.yaml`` in one of the default
 locations:

 * Current Directory